 |Child & Family Studies||Aging, Demography, & Health|

 |Computer Science||Public Administration & Public Policy|

 |Nano-technology & Data-Fusion||Tele-Health & Tele-Medicine|

 The NVRC will also function as the center of veteran life on the campus of Syracuse University, in the local community, and across Central New York.
-The facility itself is purposefully designed as a community convening hub, and will be accessible to community organizations, as well as local and state government partners, for the purpose of facilitating programs, trainings, events, and initiatives.
-The NVRC will include a regional student veterans’ resource center, conceived as a one-stop-shop supporting the educational needs of the region’s veterans and families, and also gallery space in which the university’s and national storied legacy of serving America’s veterans can be put on permanent display – and also as a platform to highlight present-day exhibitions of art, culture, and performance relevant to the veterans’ community.
+The facility itself is purposefully designed as a community convening hub, and will be accessible to community organizations, as well as local and state government partners, for the purpose of facilitating programs, training’s, events, and initiatives.
+The NVRC will include a regional student veterans’ resource center, serving as a one-stop-shop in support of the educational needs of the region’s veterans and families.
+The University’s storied legacy of service to the nation’s veterans will be put on permanent display through the use of the dedicated gallery space, which will serve as a platform to highlight present-day exhibitions of art, culture, and performance relevant to the military-connected community.